 Unlike in the last point, I have also heard people say their friend is “non-straight” instead of using the term “gay” or “lesbian” (or whatever their friend might be).
 If your friend identifies as [IDENTITY], then you should identify them by calling them [IDENTITY]. ”Gay” isn’t a bad word to call someone if that someone is gay, but it’s turned into a bad word because (as I hear myself saying a lot these days) most people are just using it wrong.

 So what should I say instead?

 If you are talking about an individual, use the term that individual uses to self-identify.
 If you’re talking about a group (e.g., “gay men”) use the label the group uses.
-And if you’re just plain unsure, or are talking about the LGBTQQPIAA+ community as a whole, fall back on “people who are queer,” “the queer community,” or, my personal fav, “queer folks.”*A quick note: as with any “rule” this one isn’t perfect.
+And if you’re just plain unsure, or are talking about the LGBTQQPIAA+ community as a whole, fall back on one of many broad options: “the LGBTQ community,” “the GSM community,” “LGBT people,” “people who are queer,” “the queer community,” or “queer folks.”*A quick note: as with any “rule” this one isn’t perfect.
 Many individuals and some groups (e.g., many people of color) may not identify with the term “queer.”
 While it’s a good start (and better than “non-straight”), when in doubt fall back on the platinum rule.